Coveo/source.coveo.com/_posts/2024-05-07-keeping-our-data-pipelines-under-watch-and-on-good-behavior.md

 and mark any day with less than 95% as falling outside of the objective.
 Here are some of the reasons why we provide service-level objectives to our internal users:

-<u>Expectations management</u>: we want our users to know what to expect from each data source so they can evaluate if it fits their use case.
+<u>Expectations management</u>: we want our users to know what to expect from each data source so they can evaluate
+if it fits their use case.
 If they need something that refreshes more frequently or has higher guarantees, they may want to look for a different data source or work with us so we can bring the source in line with their needs.

-<u>Performance monitoring</u>: defining SLO’s makes it possible for us to identify performance or reliability issues from a customer point of view.
-We are then able to adjust pipelines to run on less compute (thus slower) for cost optimizations as long as it doesn’t impact the SLO’s.
+<u>Performance monitoring</u>: defining SLO's makes it possible for us to identify performance or reliability issues
+from a customer point of view.
+We are then able to adjust pipelines to run on less compute (thus slower) for cost optimizations as long as it doesn't impact the SLO's.

-<u>Resource Allocation</u>: by having agreed upon SLO’s, we can prioritize efforts on the projects that don’t meet them and justify efforts to improve reliability.
+<u>Resource Allocation</u>: by having agreed upon SLO's, we can prioritize efforts on the projects that don't meet them and justify efforts to improve reliability.

 # Operational context
 To update data in a cost-effective manner, our data platform processes data incrementally in batch intervals that are tracked.
 The scheduler for the batches uses a table that contains the start of an interval, its end, and the time at which it was completed.
 For example it could look like this: